Atlis Motor Vehicles to Participate in the Electric Vehicle & Auto Tech Virtual Conference Presented by Maxim Group and Hosted by M-Vest on Thursday, March 30th at 12:00 P.M. ET

-/EIN News/ -- MESA, Ariz., March 28, 2023 (GLOBE NEWSWIRE) -- Atlis Motor Vehicles (Nasdaq: AMV), a vertically integrated electric vehicle technology ecosystem company, and US based battery cell manufacturer, announces that Chief Executive Officer Mark Hanchett will participate in the Electric Vehicle & Auto Tech Virtual Conference, presented by Maxim Group and hosted by M-Vest, on Thursday, March 30, 2023.
-Mr. Hanchett will participate in the “Building a New EV Supply Chain” panel at 12:00 p.m.
+MESA, Ariz., March 28, 2023 (GLOBE NEWSWIRE) -- Atlis Motor Vehicles AMV, a vertically integrated electric vehicle technology ecosystem company, and US based battery cell manufacturer, announces that Chief Executive Officer Mark Hanchett will participate in the Electric Vehicle & Auto Tech Virtual Conference, presented by Maxim Group and hosted by M-Vest, on Thursday, March 30, 2023.
+Mr. Hanchett will participate in the "Building a New EV Supply Chain" panel at 12:00 p.m.
 ET.

 Ongoing adoption of electric vehicles, more technology in automobiles, and lighter and more efficient batteries can create opportunities for companies in many sectors.
 Executives involved in different parts of the electric vehicle and auto tech markets will discuss future opportunities and sector changes.